almant12/light-validation/README.md

 - min(length, error): Validates that the string length is at least length characters.
 - max(length, error): Validates that the string length is at most length characters.
-- regex(pattern, error): Validates that the string matches a given regular expression.
-- email(error): Validates that the string is in email format.
 - trim(): Removes leading and trailing whitespace from the string.
 - validate(value): Runs all applied rules on the string and returns either the validated data if all rules pass or an error if any rule fails.